Are you wondering what the danger zone is for turkey?

 Why Is Smoking The Preferred Cooking Method?

-Smoking gives a natural smoky flavor from wood chips.
-The slower cooking creates time for the Millard reaction to getting going.
+My favorite way of cooking a turkey is hot smoking with indirect heat.
+Smoking gives wood chips a natural smoky flavor.
+The slower cooking creates time for the Millard reaction to get going.

 How Does This Effect The Danger Zone?

-Smoking at a consistent and correct temperature takes a while.
-Which means an even distribution of heat through the meat proteins.
+Smoking at a consistent and correct temperature takes a while, which means an even heat distribution through the meat proteins.

-The lower the smoker’s temp, the quicker rate of cooling.
-The higher the smoker’s temp, the slower rate of cooling.
+The lower the smoker’s temperature, the quicker the rate of cooling.
+The higher the smoker’s temperature, the slower the rate of cooling.

 Estimating The Cooking Time For Smoked Turkey

-Below is how you can estimate the time it will take to smoke a turkey.
+Below is how you can estimate the time to smoke a turkey.

 - A low 225°F cooks at 40 – 45 minutes per pound.